-Updated as of February 24, 2025
+Updated as of April 10, 2025

 On January 20, 2025, the Trump administration issued an Executive Order directing federal agencies to discriminate against transgender, nonbinary, and intersex people.
 The Order announces that "it is the policy of the United States to recognize two sexes, male and female.
 These sexes are not changeable and are grounded in fundamental and incontrovertible reality."
 The definitions of "sex," "gender," and "gender identity" provided in the Order are dangerously inaccurate and cannot be supported by fact or science.
-This policy is in direct contrast1 to how previous administrations and the federal courts have treated sex and gender in recent years, and lawsuits challenging the Executive Order have already been filed.2
+This policy is in direct contrast to how previous administrations and the federal courts have treated sex and gender in recent years, and lawsuits challenging the Executive Order have already been filed.1

 It is important to note that an Executive Order cannot, by itself, remove rights guaranteed by the U.S. Constitution or change certain longstanding legal protections.
-Nevertheless, this Order has had an immediate impact on how federal agencies may prioritize or enforce the law.
-This FAQ seeks to provide initial guidance on how the Executive Order has impacted U.S. passports and various immigration documents.
-The Department of State and the Social Security Administration have issued initial guidance based on the Executive Order, and further guidance from other agencies, such as U.S. Citizenship and Immigration Services (USCIS), should be forthcoming.
-Ongoing litigation may also affect these policies.
-For now, these FAQs outline current expectations based on available information.
+Nevertheless, this Order has had an immediate impact on how federal agencies prioritize or enforce the law.
+This FAQ provides guidance on how the Executive Order has impacted U.S. passports and various immigration documents.
+The Department of State, the Social Security Administration, and U.S. Citizenship and Immigration Services (USCIS) have each issued guidance in light of the Executive Order.
+These FAQs outline current expectations based on available information.
 Immigration Equality is actively monitoring this situation and will provide updated guidance as we learn more.